Serena1432/nobihaza-guides/linux/troubleshooting.en.md

 ![63](images/image-62.png)

-If the path in the message contains question marks (`?`), then your game folder path contains special characters (including special).
+If the path in the message contains question marks (`?`), then your game folder path contains special characters.
 See which folder(s) in the path contain the `?` and remove **all** special characters in that folder.

 ## RPG Maker 2000/2003 (EasyRPG)